Relisha Rudd, 8, was last seen with Kahlil Tatum, a janitor at the shelter where she lived

 Although the body has not been positively identified, “everything we have is consistent with what (investigators) know about (Tatum’s) appearance,” D.C.
 Police Chief Cathy Lanier told reporters Monday, adding that the death was “most likely a suicide.”

 The search for Relisha intensified last week when authorities began combing Kenilworth Park and Aquatic Gardens.
 The search was prompted by evidence that Tatum had spent time there after Relisha’s disappearance.

-"On March 2, we know that Mr. Tatum purchased, among other items, a carton of black, 42 gallon, self-tie contractor trash bags within the District of Columbia," Lanier said at a news conference near the search area.
-"Not long after that purchase, Mr. Tatum was in the area of the aquatic gardens for a period of time."
+“On March 2, we know that Mr. Tatum purchased, among other items, a carton of black, 42-gallon, self-tie contractor trash bags within the District of Columbia,” Lanier said Thursday.
+“Not long after that purchase, Mr. Tatum was in the area of the aquatic gardens for a period of time.”

-Tatum, who was reportedly a janitor at the shelter where Rudd and her family had been staying, appears to have had permission to be with Rudd.
-The FBI says law enforcement believes Rudd could be with Tatum.
+Tatum was a janitor for the homeless shelter where Relisha’s family had been staying, and it appears Tatum had permission to be with the girl.

 The case took on new urgency when police discovered the body of Tatum’s wife, Andrea Denise Tatum, 51, at a suburban Maryland motel earlier this month.
 That discovery prompted police to issue an Amber Alert for Relisha.